HQarroum/ssm-supercharged/README.md

 ## 🚀 Installation

-> The installer has been tested on Debian and MacOS.
+> The installer has been tested on Debian and MacOS and does not require root priviledges.

-This repository provides a simple way to install and upgrade the required OpenSSH configuration on your machine using a simple installer that will perform the configuration automatically.
+This repository provides a way to install and upgrade the required OpenSSH configuration on your machine through an installer that will perform the configuration automatically.

 ```bash
 curl -o- https://raw.githubusercontent.com/HQarroum/ssm-supercharged/master/install.sh | bash
 ```

 The installer will patch your OpenSSH configuration by appending the required configuration in your `~/.ssh/config`, or create it if it does not exist.
 It will also copy the required OpenSSH `ProxyCommand` required to establish SSM tunnels and provision instances using EC2 Instance Connect.

-> Note that it is recommended you read the script before installing.
-It does not require root priviledges and will backup your existing `~/.ssh/config` file if it already exist.

 ### Manual Installation